1umpus/HackTheClass/README.md

 ethical hacking.
 The course begins with a discussion on the ethics behind security research and progresses to topics that surround penetration testing, forensics, cryptology, and binary reverse engineering and exploitation.
-This course is also meant to introduce students to Capture-the-Flag (CTF) style cybersecurity challenges and encourages participation in UMD's Cybersecurity Club (UMDCSEC).
+This course is also meant to introduce students to Capture-the-Flag (CTF) style cybersecurity challenges, encourages participation in UMD's Cybersecurity Club ([UMDCSEC](https://csec.umd.edu)), and prepares for CMSC414.

 ## Course Details
 - **Course**: [CMSCXYZK](https://testudo.umd.edu)